jackwatters45/vite-react-ts-linting/README.md

 ## Todo

-- learn how to use rome
+- look into rome eventually